Prolo1/Character-Morpher/README.md

 69. [Issues / Requests?](#issues)

 ## Description
 This mod allows for the user to set a morph target and change any character to look like the target (with a few sliders in character maker).
 As of now the changes in character maker are applied to every character (may change that later).
-It also ~~only works on female cards, not actively planning on both genders (I might though)~~ (forgot to change that, it has been worked on both for a while now 😜).
+It also ~~only works on female cards, not actively planning on both genders (I might though)~~ (forgot to change that, it has worked on both for a while now 😜).

 ## Linked Mods
 The mod versions used are from the latest versions of [Better Repack](https://dl.betterrepack.com/public/)